Tracy Rupp, PharmD, MPH, RD, and Laura Gottschalk, PhD: National Center for Research

 “The USPSTF recommends initiating low-dose aspirin use for the primary prevention of cardiovascular disease (CVD) and colorectal cancer (CRC) in adults aged 50 to 59 years who have a 10% or greater 10-year CVD risk, are not at increased risk for bleeding, have a life expectancy of at least 10 years, and are willing to take low-dose aspirin daily for at least 10 years.”

-Why are there different recommendations?
+Why are there such different recommendations?
 What does the latest research tell us?
 Here’s what you need to know.

 A typical daily dosage of “baby” low-dose aspirin is 81mg.
 Patients with an increased risk of bleeding include those on certain medications, or with a history of other medical conditions such as stomach or intestinal ulcers, kidney disease, or severe liver disease.
 The USPSTF recommendation specifically refers to people expected to live at least 10 years, and who are at a 10 percent or greater cardiovascular risk during that time.
 You can figure out what your cardiovascular risk is by using this calculator, which takes into account various risk factors for heart disease and stroke, including age, smoking status, cholesterol, and blood pressure.